 7. Bring a Toy or Snack

 Bribing is a little on the iffy side for many parents, but bringing a toy that they can use when game time arrives may ease their tension.
 If their toy is nearby and they can see it on the pool edge, it may feel comforting to them.
-Bringing their favorite snack to enjoy after practice, outside of the pool deck, may also soothe them, as they have something to look forward to if they try their best!
+Bringing their favorite snack to enjoy after practice, outside of the pool deck, may also help.
+As they will have something to look forward to if they try their best!

 9. Exposure to Pools

 If you have a pool in the neighborhood or a family member or family friend has one, just visiting the pool can help a swimmer become more acclimated to the environment.
 Putting their feet in, even if they don’t get in completely, can be a big step for a fearful swimmer.
-Seeing other kids enjoy swimming and splashing around having fun can encourage a fearful swimmer to try to have fun as well.
-If you don’t have pool access, remember that the city has free public pools during the summer, and there are small plastic pools available at stores for low prices!
+Seeing other kids enjoying swimming and splashing around can encourage a fearful swimmer to try to have fun as well.
+If you don’t have pool access, the city has free public pools during the summer.
+You can also purchase a small plastic pool available at stores for low prices!
 Considering summer is almost over, remember to invest in bathtime as a learning opportunity and engage them actively during bathtime!

 10. Become More Involved

-If your child is under 3 years old, with MGR, we qualify you and your swimmer for our Exploration class, which is a parent and swimmer class, where a guardian or parent is able to enter the water with their swimmer.
-An instructor may recommend this class to a child who is fearful and possibly fights getting into the pool with them.
-If your child is over 3 years old, they are no longer eligible for this class, but the instructor may suggest that you sit next to them during class, or possibly you even putting your feet in or near the water.
-Sometimes, with kids who are highly attached to their parents (we get it, we were too!) having your parent right next to you is all you need to ease the tears away and get ready for a fun swim class.
+If your child is under 3 years old, at MGR, we qualify you and your swimmer for our Exploration class.
+This is a parent and swimmer class, where a guardian or parent is able to enter the water with their swimmer.
+An instructor may recommend this class to a child who is fearful and possibly fights to get into the pool with them.
+If your child is over 3 years old, they are no longer eligible for this class.
+However, the instructor may suggest that you sit next to them during class, and possibly putting your feet in or near the water.
+With kids who are highly attached to their parents (we get it, we were too!) having your parent next to you is all you need to ease the tears away and get ready for a fun swim class.